How Long Does Raw Shrimp Last In The Fridge?

 What Affects Shrimp Shelf Life

-Several things can change how long raw shrimp lasts in the fridge.
-Knowing these can help you keep your shrimp fresh longer.
+Several things change how long raw shrimp lasts in the fridge.
+Knowing these helps you keep your shrimp fresh for the full two days.

-1. Temperature: Keep raw shrimp between 32°F and 38°F. Warmer temps make it spoil faster.
+1. Temperature: Keep raw shrimp between 32°F and 38°F. Warmer temperatures make it spoil faster.
+Use a refrigerator thermometer to confirm the setting.

-2. Freshness: The fresher the shrimp when you buy it, the longer it will last.
+2. Freshness at purchase: The fresher the shrimp when you buy it, the longer it will last at home.

-3. Storage Method: Airtight containers or vacuum-sealed bags help keep it fresh by blocking air and germs.
+3. Storage method: Airtight containers or vacuum-sealed bags block air and germs, slowing spoilage.

 4. Handling: Wash your hands and utensils before and after touching shrimp to avoid cross-contamination.